gabegoodoi/e-commerce-app/README.md

 # E-commerce Web Application

 ## Project Overview
-This project is a React-based e-commerce application written in mostly typescript that utilizes **FakeStoreAPI** for simulating product data, user management, and shopping cart functionalities.
+This project is a React-based e-commerce Vite application written in mostly typescript that utilizes **FakeStoreAPI** for simulating product data, user management, and shopping cart functionalities.
 The application demonstrates React concepts, including state management with **Redux Toolkit**, data fetching with **React Query**, and user authentication.
 It also incorporates **React-i18next** for internationalization and accessibility features.
 Additionally the application incorporates Continuous Integration & Continuous Deployment Practices through GitHub Actions workflows.
 The project redeploys to Netlify (can be found at https://ct-ecommerce-store.netlify.app/)after any push in which the CI tests have passed successfully.
 The GitHub repo that this application exists in can be found at https://github.com/gabegoodoi/e-commerce-app

 ## Key Features
 - **User CRUD**: Create, read, update, and delete user profiles.